Nike XC High Altitude Camp at University of Colorado, Colorado Springs

 Creek Elementary School.
 He is originally from Georgetown, Texas.

-The Nike UC Colorado Springs Cross Country Camp is designed to further each runner's knowledge on training, injury prevention, nutrition, strength training, and recovery.
+The Nike UC Colorado Springs XC Camp is designed to further each runner's knowledge on training, injury prevention, nutrition, strength training, and recovery.
 Campers run in a high altitude environment with the majestic Rocky Mountains as their backdrop!

 Local elite athletes are on hand for special guest speaking appearances.